-11.6 Appeals
+11.6 Vacate Fines

-In addition to the appeal provisions under M.G.L.
-Chapter 40, §21D, persons fined may appeal in writing to the Commission within 21 days.
-The Commission shall vacate fines where compliance has been established or where the issuance of fines is inconsistent with the interests of this bylaw.
-The Commission shall suspend fines as long as the person in violation demonstrates a reasonable, good faith effort toward obtaining compliance.
+The Commission may vacate fines where compliance has been established or where the issuance of fines is inconsistent with the interests of this bylaw.
+The Commission may suspend fines as long as the person in violation demonstrates a reasonable, good faith effort toward obtaining compliance.
 The Commission may restore suspended fines at any time during an existing violation.
 This provision does not preclude the issuance of fines in conjunction with orders for restoration or mitigation.